getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Hello, Kyle!
 ```

-There's an inner function and it accesses the variables `greeting` and `myName` from an enclosing scope.
-But the invocation of `output()` happens in that same scope, where of course `greeting` and `myName` are still available; that's just lexical scope.
+The inner function `output()` accesses the variables `greeting` and `myName` from an enclosing scope.
+But the invocation of `output()` happens in that same scope, where of course `greeting` and `myName` are still available; that's just lexical scope, not closure.

 Any lexically-scoped language whose functions didn't support closure would still behave this same way.
-This example does not demonstrate observable closure.

 In fact, global scope variables essentially cannot be (observably) closed over, because they're always accessible from everywhere.
 No function can ever be invoked in any part of the scope chain that is not descended from the global scope.